gtolomei/academic-kickstart/content/post/2021-07-12-cfa-phd-data-science.md

 * https://phd.uniroma1.it/web/concorso37.aspx?s=&i=3565&m=&l=EN&p=&a=
 * http://dottoratods.diag.uniroma1.it/admission

-**The deadline for submitting your application is October, 27 2021, at 2 p.m.
+**The deadline for submitting your application is October 27, 2021, at 2 p.m.
 CEST time**